ali-design/GenRep/README.md

 ## Colab

-- You can find a google colab notebook implementation [here].
+- You can find a google colab notebook implementation [here](https://colab.research.google.com/drive/1NTReWjgJBQTLUQJF1D3K26h1RLy7V3LD?authuser=1).

 ### Citation
 If you use this code for your research, please cite our paper: